Alvin York: Homecoming and fame

 York proceeded to Fort Oglethorpe, Georgia, where he was discharged from the service, and then to Tennessee for more celebrations.
-He had been home for barely a week when, on June 7, 1919, York and Gracie Loretta Williams were married by Tennessee Governor Albert H. Roberts in Pall Mall.
-More celebrations followed the wedding, including a week-long trip to Nashville where York accepted a special medal awarded by the state.
+He had been home for barely a week, when on June 7, 1919, York and Gracie Loretta Williams were married by Tennessee Governor Albert H. Roberts in Pall Mall.
+More celebrations followed the wedding, including a week-long trip to Nashville, where York accepted a special medal awarded by the state.

 York refused many offers to profit from his fame, including thousands of dollars offered for appearances, product endorsements, newspaper articles, and movie rights to his life story.
 Instead, he lent his name to various charitable and civic causes.
 To support economic development, he campaigned for the Tennessee government to build a road to service his native region, succeeding when a highway through the mountains was completed in the mid-1920s and named Alvin C. York Highway.
-The Nashville Rotary organized the purchase, by public subscription, of a 400 acre farm, the one gift that York accepted.
-However, it was not the fully equipped farm he was promised, requiring York to borrow money to stock it.
+The Nashville Rotary organized the purchase, by public subscription, of a 400 acre farm, the one gift that York accepted, but it was not the fully equipped farm he was promised, requiring York to borrow money to stock it.
 He subsequently lost money in the farming depression that followed the war.
-Then the Rotary was unable to continue the installment payments on the property, leaving York to pay them himself.
+Then, the Rotary was unable to continue the installment payments on the property, leaving York to pay them himself.
 In 1921, he had no option but to seek public help, resulting in an extended discussion of his finances in the press, some of it sharply critical.
 Debt in itself was a trial: "I could get used to most any kind of hardship, but I'm not fitted for the hardship of owing money."
 Only an appeal to Rotary Clubs nationwide and an account of York's plight in the New York World brought in the required contributions by Christmas 1921.